Simspace/monorail/README.md

 # 🚝 Monorail | Cyber Design System

 Monorail for React helps developers execute the [Monorail Design Language](https://design.simspace.com).
-Developed by the core team UX engineers/designers at SimSpace, these components enable a reliable development workflow to build beautiful and functional web projects.
+Developed by the core UX engineers/designers at SimSpace, these components enable a reliable development workflow to build beautiful and functional web projects.

 ## NOTE: This library is currently in a very, very alpha stage and may have problems.
 Proceed with caution.